AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 The number of items in a set is called the cardinality of the set – which seems a fancy name for such a simple concept.
 However this concept gets more complicated when there is an infinite set, such as the set of integer numbers or the set of rational numbers.
 Each of these sets has a different density and both are infinite, but both have the same cardinality.
 If you take the set of real numbers, it has a higher cardinality.
 In fact, if you take any real interval, all the real numbers inside it can be mapped!
 For more information on the cardinality of the continuum, read this entry from Britannica: <a href="https://www.britannica.com/science/continuum-hypothesis" target="_blank">Britannica.com: Continuum hypothesis.</a>

-The diagram summarises a feature subset selection process, which is a search over all possible feature subsets.
+Figure 1.5 summarises a feature subset selection process, which is a search over all possible feature subsets.

-![Flowchart of a feature subset selection process.](images/DS_IMG005.png) Tan, P., et.al.
-(2019), Introduction to Data Mining by Second Edition, Pearson
+![Flowchart of a feature subset selection process.](images/DS_IMG005.png) **Figure 1.5.** Tan, P., et.al.
+(2019), Introduction to Data Mining by Second Edition, Pearson.

 As another example, Principal Component Analysis (PCA) applies the ideas of Eigen vectors of a matrix to obtain a new set of features that are more concise and better represent the problem being dealt with.
 Normally it is not necessarily known what physical measurements the new features represent.
 Rather, by using PCA it is certain that transforming to the new set of dimensions guarantees a better performance for the model.